 Structural BIM analysis

 Structural engineering sometimes needs phasing as part of the analytical process, for instance in bridges.
-In bridges, each phase of construction needs to be calculated, needs to be understood for the engineer to have the right stress, deflection, etc. Phasing 4D connected with the management is another practical application of BIM in a project.
+In bridges, each phase of construction needs to be calculated and needs to be understood for the engineer to have the right stress, deflection, etc. Phasing 4D connected with management is another practical application of BIM in a project.
 Multidisciplinary Coordination (3D) Detecting clash detection, the coordination, the compatibility among all the areas and structures is another use.
-So BIM permits to verify the compatibility between products and the automatic detection and early resolution of conflicts, e.g. between the architect and the engineer.
+So BIM permits verifying the compatibility between products and the automatic detection and early resolution of conflicts, e.g. between the architect and the engineer.